JCJetz/Vite-Cats_technical-test/README.md

 npm create vite@latest
 ```

-I name the project, in this case Project name: PRUEBA_TECNICA_CATS
-**and I choose: Vanilla and Javascript** as language and finally I move to the project directory with `cd vite-cats`.
+I name the project, in this case Project name: vite-cats_technical-test, and I choose: Vanilla and Javascript as language and finally I move to the project directory with `cd vite-cats`.

 **II.
 Installing Dependencies:**
 ```bash